Apr 23, 2025

 Depending on the loan and the lender, you may be able to pay off installment loans earlier than the maturity date.

 Before you pay off a loan early, be sure you understand your loan agreement and any fees or prepayment penalties you may be charged.
-At Discover Personal Loans, there are no fees of any kind as long as you pay on time.
+At Discover Personal Loans, there are no fees at all as long as you pay on time.

 What is amortization?